thoughtram/blog/_posts/2016-08-01-exploring-rx-operators-flatmap.md

   - 'Exploring Rx Operators: map'
   - Taking advantage of Observables in Angular 2 - Part 2
   - Taking advantage of Observables in Angular
-  - Using Zones in Angular for better performance
+  - Announcing Angular Master Class in Denmark
 related_videos:
   - '181311615'
   - '181311609'